0xProject/0x-protocol-specification/v2/coordinator-specification.md

 ## Illegal

-The is the default value of the signature byte.
+This is the default value of the signature byte.
 A transaction that includes an `Illegal` signature will be reverted.
 Therefore, users must explicitly specify a valid signature type.

 ## Invalid